 Advancing aviation, keeping the skies safe

 We are the UK's leading provider of air traffic control services.
 In a typical year pre-Covid, we handle over 2.5 million flights and 250 million passengers travelling over the UK and across the North Atlantic.
-If you’ve been a passenger on a commercial aircraft flying in UK airspace then it's highly likely that we’ve have handled your flight.
+If you’ve been a passenger on a commercial aircraft flying in UK airspace then it's highly likely that we’ve handled your flight.

 Outside of the UK we offer air traffic services to customers including airports, airlines, air traffic service providers and governments.
 We currently provide these across parts of Europe, the Middle East and Asia.